 \subsection{Pre-training corpus}

-We create a corpus with roughly 40 million tweets each for both languages.
+We create MahaTweetCorpus and HindTweetCorpus with roughly 40 million tweets each for Marathi and Hindi languages respectively.
 All of the other datasets are subsets of these corpora.
 We illustrate our dataset sampling process in Figure \ref{fig:dataset}.
 We extract four datasets from the 40M tweet corpus.
 The primary dataset contains \textbf{all of the scraped tweets}. \\ The second type of dataset contains \textbf{1 million tweets randomly sampled} from the primary dataset.
 The tweets from the 40M datasets were classified into hateful and non-hateful tweets using existing hate speech classification models in the respective languages.
-For Marathi, the tweets were classified by using the MahaHateBERT model\footnote{\href{https://huggingface.co/l3cube-pune/MahaHateBERT}{MahaHateBERT}}.
+For Marathi, the tweets were classified by using the MahaHateBERT model\footnote{\href{https://huggingface.co/l3cube-pune/mahahate-bert}{MahaHateBERT}}.
 MahaHateBERT is a variant of BERT fine-tuned on the MahaHate dataset \citep{mahahate}.
-For Hindi we use a RoBERTa model \citep{liu2019roberta} fine-tuned on Hindi dataset for hate speech classification\citep{hasocbert}.
+For Hindi, we use a RoBERTa model \citep{liu2019roberta} fine-tuned on the Hindi dataset for hate speech classification\citep{hasocbert}.
 We record the prediction confidence values along with the predicted labels. \\ Our third dataset contains \textbf{1 million of the most hateful tweets} based on the confidence values of the model.
 Our fourth dataset consists of the \textbf{1 million least hateful tweets} as per the confidence values.
-We choose to use 1 million tweets to maintain consistency with other experiments and also inline with previous work in this area.
+We choose to use 1 million tweets to maintain consistency with other experiments and also in line with previous work in this area.